github/docs/content/actions/reference/workflow-syntax-for-github-actions.md

 #### Example using action inside a different private repository than the workflow

 Your workflow must checkout the private repository and reference the action locally.
+You will need to generate a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) and add it to your [repository](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) or [organisation](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-an-organization).

 {% raw %}
 ```yaml